PopulateTools/gobierto-etl-utils/README.md

 - The input file in UTF-8 encoding

+### common/prepare working directory

+Prepares a directory to be used during the ETL.
+Removes it and creates it.

+Usage:

+`/path/to/project/operations/prepare-working-directory/run.rb /tmp/foo

 ### gobierto-budgets/annual data

 Calculates the CSV and JSON files for the open data section of the given sites with the organization ID provided.